dianafisher/yahtzee/README.md

     - Description: Creates a new Game for the user.
     - Exceptions: A NotFoundException will be raised if the User is not found.

+- **get_games**
+    - Path: 'game'
+    - Method: GET
+    - Parameters: None
+    - Returns: GameForms
+    - Description: Returns all Games in the database.
+    - Exceptions: None

 - **get_game**
     - Path: 'game/{urlsafe_game_key}'
     - Method: GET
     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
-    - Description: Returns the current state of the game.
+    - Description: Returns the current state of the Game.
     - Exceptoins: A NotFoundException will be raised if the Game is not found.

 - **cancel_game**